-Resource Area Effect Cumulative Effect Visual & Aesthetic Less than Significant Developing on undeveloped land will alter the visual nature of the area; re-vegetation with native plants in areas disturbed by construction activities and appropriate architecture will ensure that the project in the context of the surrounding area is compatible with its visual environment, so the cumulative effect will be less than significant Geology, Soils & Slope Stability Less than Significant There is limited identified surrounding disturbances to land; soil movement, erosion and compaction on the site will occur during construction; by implementing BMPs and following applicable laws, so the cumulative effect will be less than significant.
+Resource Area Effect Cumulative Effect Geology, Soils & Slope Stability Less than Significant There is limited identified surrounding disturbances to land; soil movement, erosion and compaction on the site will occur during construction; by implementing BMPs and following applicable laws, so the cumulative effect will be less than significant.
 Water Resources & Wastewater Less than Significant HoKua Place will result in additional consumption of fresh (drinking) water and the creation of additional wastewater; through the installation of water efficient fixtures and water saving practices, dedication of proved well site to DOW will produce additional water into the County system, meeting applicable conditions of DOH and contributing funds to help upgrade the deferred maintenance and repair of the Kapa'a Waste Water Treatment plant, so the cumulative effect will be less than significant.
-Solid Waste & Material Management Less than Significant Additional solid waste will be generated; by utilizing soil and debris displaced from grading and clearing as fill throughout the site, recycling and reuse of construction wastes and implementing collection systems and storage for recyclables, the cumulative effect will be less than significant Socioeconomic Conditions & Public Service Facilities Less than Significant & Beneficial HoKua Place will result in an increased population of the area; however the Kaua'i General Plan specifically points out the need for more housing in the area and specifically designates the subject property as Urban Center for that purpose.
+Solid Waste & Material Management Less than Significant Additional solid waste will be generated; by utilizing soil and debris displaced from grading and clearing as fill throughout the site, recycling and reuse of construction wastes and implementing collection systems and storage for recyclables, the cumulative effect will be less than significant Socioeconomic Conditions & Public Service Facilities Less than Significant & Beneficial HoKua Place will result in an increased population of the area; however, the Kaua'i General Plan specifically points out the need for more housing in the area and specifically designates the subject property as Neighborhood General for that purpose.
 Development of the Property will address a portion of the demand for affordable housing in the County of Kaua'i, without significantly affecting reserve areas for foreseeable urban growth.
 HoKua Place will have lands available for county police and fire substations on the Property.
 So, the cumulative effect will be less than significant.
-Power & Communications Less than Significant The projects energy consumption and communication needs will have a less than significant cumulative impact.
-The use of alternative/renewable energy, as well as, the implementation of energy conservation and efficiency measures will serve to reduce the impact of the project on energy grids and resources, so the cumulative effect will be less than significant.
+Power & Communications Less than Significant The Project's energy consumption and communication needs will have a less than significant cumulative impact.
+The use of alternative/renewable energy, as well as, the implementation of energy conservation and efficiency measures will serve to reduce the impact of the Project on energy grids and resources, so the cumulative effect will be less than significant.
 Climate, Air Quality & Lighting Less than Significant Impacts on air quality and climate will be short term due to construction.
 Mitigative lighting techniques will ensure the cumulative effect will be less than significant.

-Resource Area Effect Cumulative Effect Traffic Less than Significant Based on the results of the level-of-service analysis, no roadway improvements or mitigation measures are recommended to accommodate project related traffic.
-The project actually has a positive impact as a result of constructing Road 'A', which will divert traffic away from the intersection of Olohena Road and Kapa'a Bypass.
+Traffic Less than Significant Recommendations for improving traffic are outlined in the updated TIAR (Exhibit "H").
+The Project will have a positive impact as a result of constructing Road 'A', which will divert traffic away from the intersection of Olohena Road and Kapa'a Bypass.
 The eastbound to southbound movement will be over-capacity without Road 'A'.
-Traffic impacts due to the project are not considered significant.
-Noise Less than Significant It is expected that HoKua Place will result in a negligible increase in noise and a minor increase in vehicular traffic noise, however the implementation of the mitigation measures will serve to reduce the noise associated with the project, so the cumulative effect will be less than significant.
-Natural Hazards None None Site Preparation & Construction Less than Significant Site preparation and construction impacts will be short term during the construction phase of the project and mitigation measures will ensure the cumulative effect will be less than significant.
+Traffic impacts due to the Project are not considered significant.

+Resource Area Effect Cumulative Effect Noise Less than Significant It is expected that HoKua Place will result in a negligible increase in noise and a minor increase in vehicular traffic noise, however the implementation of the mitigation measures will serve to reduce the noise associated with the Project, so the cumulative effect will be less than significant.
+Natural Hazards None None Site Preparation & Construction Less than Significant Site preparation and construction impacts will be short term during the construction phase of the Project and mitigation measures will ensure the cumulative effect will be less than significant.

-In general, the project will add a limited increment to the current level of cumulative impact.
-As noted previously in this chapter, impacts to the resources are estimated to be less than significant; in addition the project would not tip the balance from a less than significant to a significant level on a cumulative basis.
+In general, the Project will add a limited increment to the current level of cumulative impact.
+As noted previously in this chapter, impacts to the resources are estimated to be less than significant; in addition, the Project would not tip the balance from a less than significant to a significant level on a cumulative basis.